Othello1111/terraform-heroku/README.md

 - Customize the parameters in the terraform.tfvars file.
 Minimum required updates are 'heroku\_email', 'heroku\_api\_key', and 'heroku\_app\_name'.
 - Customize additional terraform.tfvars parameters as applicable for deployment.
 - Comment out, or uncomment, configuration for custom domain name, and database & scheduler add-ons in main.tf as applicable for deployment.
-- Run 'terraform init'.
+- Run <code>terraform init</code>.
 This step only required for first run or otherwise if the heroku provider is not installed.
 - Apply the configuration:

 ```